1: Serves as the Battalion S6 in a Light Infantry Battalion in the 82nd Airborne Division, consisting of 600 personnel; senior Advisor to the Battalion Commander in all signal related matters; manages the battalion’s computer network; manages the help desk; accountable for security, care and mainten

 - Responsible for Electronic Counter-Counter Measures (ECCM).

-- Establish and maintain networks within the battalion.
+- Establish and maintain computer networks within the battalion.

 - Work closely with the S3 and XO with the Military Decision Making Process